n0-computer/iroh/iroh-sync/README.md

 Multi-dimensional key-value documents with an efficient synchronization protocol.

 The crate operates on *Replicas*.
-A replica contains an unlimited number of *Entrys*.
+A replica contains an unlimited number of *Entries*.
 Each entry is identified by a key, its author, and the replica's namespace.
 Its value is the 32-byte BLAKE3 hash of the entry's content data, the size of this content data, and a timestamp.
 The content data itself is not stored or transferred through a replica.